Zernach/Airline-Price-Predictions/README.md

 # Airline Price Predictions

 Select your origin city, your destination city, with which airline company you are flying, and how many tickets you are purchasing — and my model will predict the round-trip cost — based on 9 million 2018 Domestic Flight Prices in the United States.
+Try it yourself: I deployed [this web app using Heroku](https://airline-price-predictions.herokuapp.com/).

 ![GIF Image](https://ryan.zernach.com/wp-content/uploads/Airline_Price_Predictor_made_with_giphy.gif)